react-universal/ui-library-template/README.md

 When I want to create a new component I usually use the `lerna create <name>` commmand, but this is not necessary, you can just create a new folder, `package.json`, and the required component files.

-### Independently Versioned Packages

-The config for lerna is found in the `lerna.json` file at the project root.
-Currently, `version` is set to `independent`, which means that each package/component you add will be versioned independently of each other.
-If you want all packages to share the same version then change `version` to the semantic version you want, for example, `version: 1.1.3`.
-Check out the Lerna [documentation](https://github.com/lerna/lerna#readme) to learn more about configuring Lerna.

 ### Publishing Your Components